rgaquino/site/content/blog/2019-03-05-book-review-january-2019/index.md

 ---
 id: 'book-review-january-2019'
-title: 'Book Review: January 2019'
+title: 'January 2019 Book Review'
 date: '2019-03-05T22:12:03.284Z'
-description: "A review of the books I've read in January 2019."
+description: "This year, I'm attempting to read at least one book per week.
+Here's a review of all the books that I read for the month of January."
 hero: './hero.jpeg'
 ---